or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 onEmit?: (result) => void, // observation hook (fires after every emit)

-apiKey?: string, // bearer token for authenticated daemons
+apiKey?: string, // bearer token for authenticated instances

 fetch?: typeof fetch, // custom transport (use for testing)